ISL play-offs qualification scenarios - Bengaluru exit the race for the top-four | Goal.com

 ISL play-offs qualification scenarios: Bengaluru exit the race for the top-four

-Bengaluru FC, who are with 22 points with a game to go after their 2-1 defeat at the hands of FC Goa on Sunday, will not be able to gather enough points to keep themselves in the reckoning for a play-off spot for the first time in the club history.
+Bengaluru FC, who are with 22 points and a game to go after their 2-1 defeat at the hands of FC Goa on Sunday, will not be able to gather enough points to keep themselves in the reckoning for a play-off spot for the first time in the club's history.

 Meanwhile, the Gaurs have boosted chances of making the top four as they now move third with 30 points from 19 games.